 ALTER TABLE my_table ROW_FORMAT=COMPRESSED;

-with the actual name of your table.
-As an example, in the screenshot below we are compressing the table called orders
+Just like with the table conversion, you need to replace my_table with the actual name of your table.
+As an example, in the screenshot below we are compressing the table called orders:

 Once you have entered the compression command, press the Go button to execute it.
 If you wish to compress multiple tables, you may do so by running the SQL command for each table.